DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-04-11-onboarding-organisations-that-do-not-have-a-unique-reference-number.md

 We decided that a vendor number would be mandatory for an organisation to be onboarded because:

-- Without it, we may end up with claims that could not be paid within the service
+- without it, we may end up with claims that cannot be paid within the service
-- Unpayable claims would mean additional conditional statuses being developed
+- unpayable claims would mean additional conditional statuses being developed
-- Integrity of the organisation dataset would be compromised due to unidentifiable schools being listed
+- integrity of the organisation dataset would be compromised due to unidentifiable schools being listed
-- New functionality for users to add/edit the vendor number after onboarding
+- new functionality for users to add/ edit the vendor number after onboarding
-- New conditional chaser/prompt notifications to the user would be required
+- new conditional chaser or prompt notifications to the user would be required

 ## The outcome and next steps